Browse by Subject

 Expertise: Olmstead is an environmental economist whose current research projects examine the environmental externalities associated with shale gas development in the United States, regulatory avoidance under the U.S. Safe Drinking Water Act, the influence of federal fire suppression policy on land development in the American West, and free-riding in dam placement and water withdrawals in transboundary river basins.
 She has worked extensively on the economics of water resource management, focusing on water demand estimation, water conservation policy, and access to drinking water services among low-income communities.
 Climate and energy policy are additional topics of her research, especially with regard to the application of market-based environmental policy instruments.

-Assistant Professor, Department of Mechanical Engineering, Cockrell School of Engineering
+Associate Professor, Department of Mechanical Engineering, Cockrell School of Engineering

 +1 512 471 5987